radareorg/radare2-book/rabin2/strings.md

 ## Strings

-The -z flag is used to list all the strings located in the section .rodata for ELF binaries, and .text for PE ones.
+The `-z` option is used to list readable strings found in the .rodata section of ELF binaries, or the .text section of PE files.
+Example:

     $ rabin2 -z /bin/ls |head
     addr=0x00012487 off=0x00012487 ordinal=000 sz=9 len=9 section=.rodata type=A string=src/ls.c